 I would love to share some of this stuff with you.
-However, I’m basically too lazy to rewrite and post it.
-Plus, usually, the original author writes it much better than I could anyway.
-Then I thought how about if I do a regular post featuring some of the interesting stuff from these newsletters that I have!
+However, I’m too lazy to rewrite and post it.
+Plus, usually, the original author writes it much better than I could.
+Then I could do a regular post featuring some of the interesting stuff from these newsletters that I have!
 The best of both worlds for all of us.
 I hope so.
 Let’s try.

 Dreams and fears

 Sooner or later, important action taken comes down to this.

 Fear: Of being ashamed, feeling stupid, being rejected, being left out, getting hurt, being embarrassed, left alone, dying.

 Dreams: Of being seen, being needed, becoming independent, relieving anxiety, becoming powerful, making someone proud, fitting in, seen as special, mattering, taken care of, loved.

 Marketers put many layers atop these basic needs (horsepower, processor speed, features, pricing, testimonials, guarantees, and more) but it all comes down to dreams and fears.
 Full post from Seth Godin Sept.
 22, 2015

 The Secret of Forgiveness: Only One Type Reduces Depression

 ~People, in general, become more forgiving as they get older — but one type of forgiveness reduces depression.

 Women who forgive others are less likely to feel depressed, a new study finds.
 This was unaffected by whether they felt others had forgiven them.